aakashvishwakarma/Demo-repo/README.md

 # Demo
-This Repo is to check the use and various commands of GIT!
+This Repo is to check the use of various commands of GIT!

 # Some Desciption
 This is an update on VSCode